OkayAlright/MinNo/extras/documentation.md

          <your code if false>
      }

-Your boolean expression can be nested boolean expressions within eachother to get fairly complicated behaviour.
-Currently there is no abilty to chain "else-if" branches.
+Your boolean expression can be nested boolean expressions within each other to get fairly complicated behavior.
+Currently there is no ability to chain "else-if" branches.
 This should be fixed soon.

 <hr>